typomedia/bdaymail/README.md

 ## First Run

-On first run, the program will create a `config.json` file in the **same directory as the executable**.
+On first run, the program will create a `config.toml` file in the **same directory as the executable**.

 ```toml
 title = "Happy Birthday %s 🎉🎂🎈🎁🎊🥳" # Email subject